UncleGravity/tinytapeout-tpu/tools/bonsai_backend/README.md

-# Bonsai llama.cpp Backend
+# Custom llama.cpp Backend

-This directory contains an out-of-tree `ggml-bonsai` backend.
-The backend registers as a fake accelerator, accepts host buffers, and offloads `GGML_OP_MUL_MAT` nodes whose inputs can be converted to F32 and whose output is F32.
+Llama.cpp backend that intercepts all `GGML_OP_MUL_MAT` nodes in the GGML compute graph and passes them to a custom "accelerator".

 Non-matmul ops stay on the regular CPU backend through ggml's scheduler.
 Matmul splits assigned to Bonsai are computed by the Bonsai module.

 ## Out-of-tree dynamic backend